Dempsey and Makepeace: International broadcast

 It was sold to many countries in Europe, including Eastern Bloc Czechoslovakia, Poland and Hungary.
 The programme was broadcast elsewhere worldwide, such as on Pakistan Television during 1985–86.
-The series was also syndicated to the U.S. airwaves in the autumn of 1985, usually broadcast on Saturday afternoons or early evenings.
+The series was also syndicated to the U.S. airwaves in the autumn of 1985 (by Tribune Entertainment), usually broadcast on Saturday afternoons or early evenings.
 However, only the first 20 hours of the series were run in the U.S. By mid-January 1986, it was discontinued, with the 10 episodes of series 3 never being aired.
 To encourage interest, the show was marketed in the U.S. as being similar to a re-make of The Avengers, but, while well advertised, it never grew a substantial following.

 Reception

 Ratings

 The show was also critically acclaimed.

 All three series attained great popularity in the UK, achieving good ratings with 20 million viewers in the UK.